How to create a legally binding contract in Croatia

 - Each party signs the contract in front of the notary along with provided identification

 Solemnizacija is required for very few contracts.
-It is a more expensive notarization because it takes longer and the responsibility of the notary is bigger.
+It is a more expensive notarization because it takes longer, and the notary’s responsibility is bigger.
 This process can also be done by the court instead of by a notary at a cheaper cost, but the wait time to get into court can be significant.

 Solemnizacija is required for lifelong support contracts.

 There is a lot to know about writing a last will and testament that is valid in Croatia.
-In the future, we will do an entire post just about this.
-If you’re interested in this topic, please let us know in the comments.
-For now, we will focus on what makes a will binding in Croatian court.
+Let’s now focus on what makes a will binding in Croatian court.

 A last will can be binding if: